kingdomallies/wro24-kingdomallies/WRO/video/README.md

 ## Video

-This directory consists of the video which shows our robot working on the mat.
+This directory consists of 3 videod showing our robot working on the mat, simple introduction about us and the robot.

 ## Content
 * `Obstacles round 2 video.` contains the video for obstacles round 2.